neuroinformatics-unit/actions/build_wheels/README.md

 # Build wheels

-This action builds a Python wheels.
+This action builds Python wheels on multiple operating systems.
 The built distribution is uploaded as an artefact in the ``dist`` directory.

 The wheels are built using [cibuildwheel](https://cibuildwheel.readthedocs.io/en/stable/).